-(see also Policy on the use of Digital Devices)
+(see also Digital Devices Policy)

 Putting a pupil "on Report"

 A pupil may be put "on report" by their HOY.
 This is a way of monitoring progress lesson by lesson and Prep by Prep.
 It gives immediate feedback which can be used to encourage a pupil as well as provide a support system when things are not going well.
 After monitoring students on report for a period of time, the HOY can move to a weekly report meeting with the pupils.